oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

-# Creating a New Extension
+# Create a New Extension

 ## Introduction